d12frosted/elpa-mirror/melpa/lsp-latex-readme.txt

-  In `lsp-latex-forward-search-args', the string "%f" is replaced with "The path of the current TeX file", "%p" with "The path of the current PDF file", "%l" with "The current line number", by texlab (see [here]).
+  In `lsp-latex-forward-search-args', the string "%f" is replaced with "The path of the current TeX file", "%p" with "The path of the current PDF file", "%l" with "The current line number", by Texlab (see [Forward search arg section in Texlab official wiki]).

   For example of SumatraPDF, write in init.el:
   ,----
   | (setq lsp-latex-forward-search-executable "C:/Users/{User}/AppData/Local/SumatraPDF/SumatraPDF.exe")
   | (setq lsp-latex-forward-search-args '("-reuse-instance" "%p" "-forward-search" "%f" "%l"))
   `----
-  while VSCode config with json (see [texlab official wiki]) is:
+  while VSCode config with json (see [Texlab official wiki]) is:
   ,----
   | {
   |   "texlab.forwardSearch.executable": "C:/Users/{User}/AppData/Local/SumatraPDF/SumatraPDF.exe",